 The Farmhouse will be open for tours.
 Cookies and Wassail will be served.

 Please note that there will not be a November Open Day.
-We will resume our Open Days to be announced for 2023.
+We will resume our Open Days on February 24, 2024.

-Featured for sale inside the main house as a great gift giving idea, will be the delightful new cookbook, “Call to Lunch,” a collection of Daisy Hinkle-Garton’s recipes with cover artwork by Kitty Garlock.
+Featured for sale inside the main house are Great Gift Giving Items.
+The delightful cookbook, “Call to Lunch,” a collection of Daisy Hinkle-Garton’s recipes with cover artwork by Kitty Garlock, will be for sale.
 These historic recipes have been organized into categories of Sides, Salads and Dressing, Bread, Soup, Breakfast, Main Courses, Vegetarian, International, Dessert, Cookies and Candy.

 The book on BRI affordable housing programs, “From Historic Ruins to Affordable Homes, Saving Bloomington Vintage Cottages” will be offered for sale.
 In addition, offered for sale will be maple syrup made at the Farmstead, as well as maple cream and maple syrup candies supplied by the Indiana Maple Syrup Association.